ibrajix/AndroidDevelopers/README.md

  ## NB
- This list is constantly been updated
+ This list is constantly been updated.
+ Submit a PR if I missed out on anyone.

  ## CONNECT [NEW]